TablePress/TablePress/readme.txt

 Changes in recent versions are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

+= Version 3.0.4 (February 20, 2025) =

+* Improvement: The “Custom Commands” text field on the “Edit” screen will now automatically resize when working with longer commands.
+* Bugfix: The “Ctrl/cmd+E” keyboard shortcut for the “Advanced Editor” on the “Edit” screen no longer loses edits that were made before pressing the keyboard shortcut.
+* Bugfix: When saving styling changes made via the “Default Style Customizer”, the required “Load this ‘Custom CSS’ code to change the table styling” setting will be turned on.
+(TablePress Pro and Max only.)
+* Bugfix: The styling of header cells in the table body is now correct, when using the “Responsive Tables” feature module’s “Flip” mode.
+(TablePress Pro and Max only.)
+* Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.
+* Cleaned up and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.

 = Version 3.0.3 (January 27, 2025) =

 * Several external code libraries and build tools have been updated to benefit from enhancements and bug fixes.